cloudlinux/libcare/docs/libcare.rst

 .. _`scripts/pkgbuild`:

-The ``scripts/pkgbuild`` is responsible for the building of the patch and prebuilding the original package and assembly files.
-At the moment it only supports building of the RPM-based packages.
+The ``scripts/pkgbuild`` is responsible for the building of the patch and pre-building the original package and assembly files.
+At the moment it only supports the building of the RPM-based packages.

-Each package has it's own directory ``packages/$distro/$package`` with different package versions as subdirectories.
-For instance, the directory ``pacakges/rhel7/glibc/`` contains subdirectory ``glibc-2.17-55.el7`` that has the configuration and scripts for building and testing of the sample security patches for that vesion of ``glibc`` package for RHEL7.
+Each package has its own directory ``packages/$distro/$package`` with different package versions as subdirectories.
+For instance, the directory ``packages/rhel7/glibc/`` contains subdirectory ``glibc-2.17-55.el7`` that has the configuration and scripts for building and testing of the sample security patches for that version of ``glibc`` package for RHEL7.

 The project directory contains three main files:

 #.
-Shell-sourcable ``info`` that has necessary environment variables
+Shell-sourceable ``info`` that has the necessary environment variables
-   specified along with the hooks that can alter package just before build and test patch before it is packed.
+   specified along with the hooks that can alter package just before the build and test patch before it is packed.
 For instance, ``packages/rhel7/glibc/glibc-2.17-55.el7/info`` contains both hooks and a ``kp_patch_test`` function that runs glibc test suite with each invocation being patched with the built patch.

 #.
-List of the patches to be applicable named ``plist``.
+The list ``plist`` of the patches to be applied.
 File names are
    relative to the top-level directory ``patches``.

 #.
 YAML file ``properties.yaml`` containing version-specific
-   configuration such as URLs for pre-build storage, original source packages URL and Docker container images with toolchain (GCC/binutils) version required to properly build the package.
+   configuration, such as URLs for pre-build storage, original source packages URL, and Docker container images with toolchain (GCC/binutils) version is required to properly build the package.

-   This is not used at the moment and left as information source for the users.
+   This is not used at the moment and left as an information source for the users.

 The Doctor: ``kpatch_user``
 ---------------------------